Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

     z = zva.Ziva()
     z.retrieve_from_scene()

+Now, the builder object "z" contains the Ziva rig.
-Before we restore the scene, let's make a change to the arm so we can confirm that it gets restored to its previous state.
+Let's make a change to the arm.
 For example, paint a muscle attachment to all white, something that is easy to identify in viewport.
-Now apply our builder to it.
+Now let's apply our builder to it, to revert the rig to the previous state.

 .. code-block:: python

     z.build()

-You should see in the viewport the state of the arm setup jump back to the way it was when you retrieved it, as well as this output in script editor:
+In the viewport, you should see that the state of the arm rig jumped back to the way it was when you retrieved it, as well as this output in the script editor:

 .. code-block:: python